dalequark/daleonai/_posts/2024-03-13-big-context-windows.md

 ### L﻿aTeX Slide Generator

 I decided to apply this approach--"textbook prompting"--to a problem I've been grappling with for some time--figuring out a way to automate my least favorite task: making slides.
 I would love to be able to feed an LLM one of my blog posts and have it transform the post into a slide presentation.
 Alas, I've had little luck.
-You might think image generation models like DALLE would be able to help here, but alas: image generation models still suck at generating lucid text.
+You might think image generation models like DALLE would be able to help here, but no: image generation models still suck at generating lucid text.

 Instead, I decided to turn to LaTeX.
 For the uninitiated, LaTeX is a markup language for formatting documents and slide presentations.
 It enables scientists, mathematicians, and researchers to write beautifully formatted research papers and presentations with perfectly rendered tables, graphs, and mathematical equations--that is, if they can get their LaTeX code to compile before they rage quit.